Kihumba/private-/D2/D2 Ruby/Curriculum/02. ORM Frameworks/README.md

 ## Skill Description:

-A fellow is able to understand, build and/or use ORM frameworks to interact with a database or databases.
+A fellow is able to understand, build and/or use ORM frameworks to interact with databases.

 ## Output:
 **Task:** Build a simple ORM framework in Ruby